-In fall 2016, a total of 6,897 graduate students enrolled (excluding Law), up 97 students from 6,800 students in 2015.
-Enrollment in the College of Computing and Digital Media (the largest graduate college), Kellstadt Graduate School of Business, College of Science and Health, College of Communication, Music and Theatre increased in 2016.
-A total of 91 percent of all graduate students are master’s degree students, 7 percent are doctoral students, and 2 percent are in certificate programs or non-degree seeking.
+In fall 2017, a total of 7,130 graduate students enrolled (excluding Law), up 3 percent from 6,897 students in 2016.
+Enrollment in Kellstadt Graduate School of Business (the largest graduate college), College of Education, College of Science and Health and College of Communication increased in 2017.
+A total of 90 percent of all graduate students are master’s degree students, 8 percent are doctoral students, and 2 percent are in certificate programs or non-degree seeking.

-Sixty-five percent are enrolled full time, taking eight or more credit hours per quarter, up from 60 percent in 2012.
+Sixty-seven percent are enrolled full time, taking eight or more credit hours per quarter, up from 61 percent in 2013.
 Full-time graduate enrollment varies by college.
-As in 2015, the colleges with primarily full-time graduate enrollment include Theatre (100 percent), College of Communication (80 percent), College of Science and Health (76 percent), College of Education (71 percent) and Kellstadt Graduate School of Business (67 percent).
-The largest proportion of part-time graduate enrollment is in SNL (81 percent).
+The colleges with primarily full-time graduate enrollment include Theatre (100 percent), College of Communication (80 percent), College of Science and Health (77 percent), School of Music (75 percent), College of Education (72 percent) and Kellstadt Graduate School of Business (70 percent).
+The largest proportion of part-time graduate enrollment is in SNL (88 percent).

 Fall 2016 Graduate and Law Enrollment by College